<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Location

-Revealed at the 2004 North American Motor Show, the Range Stormer was Land Rover's first concept car and, powered by a supercharged V8 engine, it was the company's most powerful model to date.
+Revealed at the 2004 North American Motor Show, the Range Stormer was Land Rover’s first concept car, serving as a statement of intent for the future of the Range Rover marque.